pic

 ifelse vs if

-The ifelse function in Julia follows an eager approach, where both the condition and the possible outcomes are evaluated before the result is determined.
-In contrast, expressions using if or && favor lazy computations, where only the necessary parts are evaluated.
-The following example demonstrates this difference in behavior, through a reduction operation subject to a condition. [note] Note that ifelse requires specifying an operation when the condition is true and when it's not.
-For a sum reduction, we can handle this by returning zero when the condition isn't met.
+The following example demonstrates this computational difference through a reduction operation that's contingent on a condition. [note] Note that ifelse requires specifying an operation for when the condition is true and another when it's not.
+For a sum reduction, this is handled by returning zero when the condition isn't met.

 x = rand(1_000_000)